MATTMCCA/Thermal-Logo/B-card_rev2/README.md

 - No safety measures in place.
 - Publishing my contact details online... not too bright... but oh well.
 - My confidence level is 65% (kinda high, its usually only 40%)
+- Oh WOW!, I should have inverted the QR code.....

 ### Boards have been sent to fab, two assemblies worth of parts have been ordered.